summary(cars)

 Next, commit your changes.
 Think of committing as taking a snapshot of your progress, accompanied by a descriptive message.

-Check the boxes next to each file to include them in the commit.
+Check the boxes next to each file you want to include, then enter a commit message describing the changes.
 Alternatively, run git add -A

 in the terminal to add all files at once (see this list of popular Git commands).
 After selecting files, enter a meaningful commit message and click “Commit”.